-Sometimes an animal is sent into a home before evidence of a serious disease has manifested.
-Quarantine periods are used to allow infectious diseases to die off while in a home environment.
+Sometimes an animal is sent into a home before evidence of a serious disease has manifested which can result in the foster home becoming contaminated for a period of time.
+The following quarantine periods are used to allow infectious diseases to die off after contaminating a home environment.
 This protects future foster animals from being infected with the virus or disease.